IamGPIO/BitHalo-201-204-Bitaxe/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details or visit [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ***